Our Executive Leadership Team

-She was Regional Commissioner for Tasmania with the Australian Securities and Investments Commission (ASIC) for 11 years.
+Ms Read was Regional Commissioner for Tasmania with the Australian Securities and Investments Commission (ASIC) for 11 years.
 She concurrently held other national roles with ASIC at the senior executive level.
-Julie studied law at the University of Tasmania and was a prosecutor with the Commonwealth Director of Public Prosecutions in Australia for 13 years before joining ASIC in 2002.
+Ms Read studied law at the University of Tasmania and was a prosecutor with the Commonwealth Director of Public Prosecutions in Australia for 13 years before joining ASIC in 2002.

 Paul O'Neil joined the SFO as General Counsel in December 2016.
-Prior to this appointment, he was the Head of Enforcement at the Financial Markets Authority responsible for overseeing conduct of the FMA's civil and criminal proceedings.
-As part of this role, Paul also represented the FMA on the International Organisation of Securities Commission's Cooperation and Enforcement and Screening Group Committees.
+Prior to this appointment, Mr O'Neil was the Head of Enforcement at the Financial Markets Authority responsible for overseeing conduct of the FMA's civil and criminal proceedings.
+As part of this role, Mr O'Neil also represented the FMA on the International Organisation of Securities Commission's Cooperation and Enforcement and Screening Group Committees.

-Paul has worked in private practice as a litigator at law firms in both New Zealand and London across a wide range of practice areas, including regulatory investigations and proceedings, energy, construction and telecommunications.
-Paul holds an LLB (Hons) from the University of Auckland.
+Mr O'Neil has worked in private practice as a litigator at law firms in both New Zealand and London across a wide range of practice areas, including regulatory investigations and proceedings, energy, construction and telecommunications.
+He holds an LLB (Hons) from the University of Auckland.